hartwigmedical/actin/molecular/README.md

 ## Clinical evidence

 The datamodel supports clinical evidence on driver events as well as various characteristics.
-The evidence consists of a set of treatment evidences and a set of external trials (trials that are fed from an external source rather than ACTIN's trial database).
+The evidence consists of a set of treatment evidences and a set of external trials (trials that are fed from an external source rather than ACTIN's internal trial database).

 ### Molecular matches